Mortgage Compliance Checks Explained

 Introduction

 Mortgage compliance checks ensure that loans and processes meet federal and state regulations.
 Lenders (and their compliance teams) verify that disclosures are provided on time, that fees are within allowed tolerances, and that the loan meets ability-to-repay and other rules.
-As a borrower, you benefit from these checks—they support transparency and consumer protection.
+As a borrower, you benefit from these checks—they support transparency and help ensure your Loan Estimate, Closing Disclosure, loan amount, interest rate, and closing costs are disclosed accurately.

 See What Is a Loan Estimate? and What Is a Closing Disclosure?